caido/documentation/src/features/testing/workflows.md

 ---

-The data types that Workflows intake include:
+The data types that Workflows use include:

 - **Bytes**
 - **Strings**